 In most situations, cash benefits are limited to two-thirds (⅔) of the employee’s pre-injury compensation, but the amount varies state-to-state.
 No program offers total wage replacement, as it could provide a monetary incentive for employees to deliberately sustain injuries at work.

-The duration and amount of partial wage replacement depends on the severity of the employee’s disability and the length of time it will persist.
+The duration and amount of partial wage replacement depend on the severity of the employee’s disability and the length of time it will persist.
 Insurance companies evaluate partial disability using the American Medical Association’s Guides to the Evaluation of Permanent Impairment.

 Workers' Compensation Cash Benefits